shmaphilo/Phase-3-Wk1-Code-Challenge/README.md

 # Toy Problems

-This repository contains solutions to three Toy Problems: converting 12-hour time to 24-hour time, determining if exactly two out of three integers are positive, and finding the highest value of consonant substrings.
+This repository contains solutions to three Toy Problems:

+1.Converting 12-hour time to 24-hour time

+2.Determining if exactly two out of three integers are positive

+3.Finding the highest value of consonant substrings.

 ## Challenge 1: Converting 12-hour time to 24-hour time